sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Allow conditional access based on other data points that are present at evaluation time.
 For example, other attributes on the health certificate, or a devices past activities and trust history.
 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

-<a href="" id="bootappsvn"></a>**BootAppSVN**
+<a href="" id="bootmanagerrevlistversion"></a>**BootManagerRevListVersion**
-<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device</p>
+<p style="margin-left: 20px">This attribute indicates the version of the Boot Manager that is running on the device, to allow you to track and manage the security of the boot sequence/environment.</p>

-<p style="margin-left: 20px">If reported BootAppSVN equals an accepted value, then allow access.</p>
+<p style="margin-left: 20px">If BootManagerRevListVersion = \[CurrentVersion\], then allow access.</p>

- <p style="margin-left: 20px">If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>
+<p style="margin-left: 20px">If BootManagerRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
+-   Disallow access to HBI and MBI assets
+-   Place the device in a watch list to monitor the device more closely for potential risks.
+-   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

+<a href="" id="codeintegrityrevlistversion"></a>**CodeIntegrityRevListVersion**
+<p style="margin-left: 20px">This attribute indicates the version of the code that is performing integrity checks during the boot sequence.
+Using this attribute can help you detect if the device is running the latest version of the code that performs integrity checks, or if it is exposed to security risks (revoked) and enforce an appropriate policy action.</p>

+<p style="margin-left: 20px">If CodeIntegrityRevListVersion = \[CurrentVersion\], then allow access.</p>

+<p style="margin-left: 20px">If CodeIntegrityRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:</p>

+-   Disallow all access
+-   Disallow access to HBI and MBI assets
+-   Place the device in a watch list to monitor the device more closely for potential risks.
+-   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

+<a href="" id="securebootenabled"></a>**SecureBootEnabled**
+<p style="margin-left: 20px">When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
+Also, when Secure Boot is enabled, the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
+The UEFI firmware verifies this before it lets the machine start.
+If any files have been tampered with, breaking their signature, the system will not boot.</p>

+<p style="margin-left: 20px">If SecureBootEnabled = 1 (True), then allow access.</p>

+<p style="margin-left: 20px">If SecurebootEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

+-   Disallow all access
+-   Disallow access to HBI assets
+-   Allow conditional access based on other data points that are present at evaluation time.
+For example, other attributes on the health certificate, or a devices past activities and trust history.
-- Direct the device to an enterprise honeypot, to further monitor the device's activities.
+-   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="bootdebuggingenabled"></a>**BootDebuggingEnabled**
 <p style="margin-left: 20px">Boot debug enabled points to a device that is used in development and testing.
 Devices that are used for test and development typically are less secure: the device may run unstable code, or be configured with fewer security restrictions that is required for testing and development.</p>